kangela2/Logic_Card_Game/README.md

 The objective of each team is to flip over all six cards of either of their opponents.

 # Team Info
 - vilnytskyy - Ilnytskyy, Vasyl
+- Patience - PatienceDesign, StudentActivities, Patience Elliott

 # Documentation